Make school lunches a breeze with these ten healthy lunch packing tips.

 Make a List

 Sit down and write a food plan for the week.
-You can browse the Internet for new ideas or subscribe to a school lunch-planning service.
-From there, you can create your shopping list or print out the one from your subscription service.
+You can browse the Internet for new ideas or find a meal plan to do the work for you.

 Shop Over the Weekend